bolderflight/imap/README.md

 I = round(F * S + B)
 ```

 Where *F* is the floating point value, *S* is the scale factor, and *B* is the bias.
-A rounding operation, should be used to convert the resulting floating point value to an integer.
+A rounding operation should be used to convert the resulting floating point value to an integer.
 To convert back to floating point, the following algorithm should be used:

 ```
 F = (I - B) / S